 July 13, 2012

-I've been an avid sports man my entire life, and only a couple years ago--2 years to be exact--I was introduced to B/R and the world of sports writing, and honestly haven't looked back.
+I've been an avid sports man my entire life, and in 2010, I was introduced to B/R and the world of sports writing.
+I haven't looked back.

-Since then, I have amassed thousands of readers, a short stint as a NBA Featured Columnist, publications on LA Times, CBS Sports, etc, and most importantly, a priceless experience that I will never forget.
+Since then, I have amassed thousands of readers, a short stint as a NBA Featured Columnist, have written countless features/profiles, covered the first-ever College Football Playoff title game in Arlington, Texas, and have been published on the Register-Guard, LA Times, CBS Sports, and others throughout my six years as a writer.

-I look forward to meeting and talking to all of you and I hope I can learn as much from you as you from me.
+I look forward to meeting and talking to all of you.
 This really is a great platform and I hope all of you take full advantage of it.

 If you ever have any questions or wanna talk, feel free to email me at (email@example.com).

 You can follow me at (http://twitter.com/#!/HayDayKim)

 CFP Playoff Title game recap: http://www.dailyemerald.com/2015/01/13/kim-mariota-and-grasu-share-one-last-moment-one-that-shows-oregon-will-be-okay/

 What I learned from Peyton Manning's Sportsman of the year acceptance speech: http://www.chatsports.com/denver-broncos/a/What-I-learned-from-Peyton-Mannings-Sportsman-of-the-Year-acceptance-speech-10-26-407

 No problem!
 Happy to help!